 Teaching is most definitely an art.
 At Salem, women (undergraduate) and men and women (graduate-level) looking to become educational leaders of tomorrow learn the art of teaching through a careful and intentional blend of course work and multiple field-based experiences.
 And through it all, they enjoy a close and collaborative learning environment.

-To be admitted to teacher candidacy, applicants must have a minimum GPA of 2.5.
-(Effective fall 2017, the minimum GPA will increase to 3.0.)
+To be admitted to teacher candidacy, applicants must have a minimum GPA of 3.0.
 Undergraduate students must have earned a minimum score on one of the following tests: SAT (1100 combined score), ACT (24), or Praxis Core Academic Skills for Educators (468 composite score).
-MAT applicants must have a bachelor’s degree from a regionally accredited institution and the minimum GPA of 2.5 (3.0 effective fall 2017).
+MAT applicants must have a bachelor’s degree from a regionally accredited institution and the minimum GPA of 3.0.
 For more information, please see Master of Arts in Teaching (MAT) Program.

 Teacher Licensure for Elementary (K-6) or General Curriculum Special Education (grades K-12)